 One of their biggest secrets: eating nose-to-tail.
 They eat just about every part of the animal.
 8-year-old children prize the raw liver.
 And one of the region’s most prominent politicians eats liver almost every day:

 “Sergey Kharutsji…..his wife, Galina, and daughter, Oxana, serve up a diet not very different from that served in the chum: frozen reindeer meat, stroganina, raw reindeer liver and various other named and unnamed cuts.
 Oxana says that is what the family eats every day for most meals.”

 How to eat beef liver

-We have lost our taste for this food, many of us have been put off by having it badly cooked as kids and being force fed it school, well the older ones anyway... so how can we learn to love it again?
+We have lost our taste for beef liver.
+Many of us have been put off by having it badly cooked as kids, and being force-fed it school – well, the older ones anyway.
+So how can we learn to love liver again?

-Liver is strong and has a very particular flavour, until our pallet is adjusted we think the best way is to combine it with other flavours, you could try mixing a little with diced beef into into a curry or stew to add a rich gaminess but we think our liver bacon and onion recipe will win you over!
+Liver is strong and has a very particular flavour.
+Until your pallet adjusts, we think the best way is to combine it with other flavours.
+You could try mixing a little with diced beef into into a curry or stew to add a rich gaminess, but we think our liver, bacon and onion recipe will win you over!

-Follow carefully and don't be tempted to overcook it, after eating, sit back and think about how it makes you feel, when tuned into to intuitive eating this meal can give you an intense sense of gratitude as you feel the nutrition it provides and connects you to the neverending nutrient cycles of the earth.
+Follow carefully and don't be tempted to overcook it.
+After eating, sit back and think about how it makes you feel.
+When tuned into intuitive eating, this meal can give you an intense sense of gratitude as you feel the nutrition it provides, connecting you to the never-ending nutrient cycles of the Earth.